Jashwanthallenki/Vidya-Knowledge-Beyond-Words-/README.md

 so that every child, regardless of how they read or write,
 can feel **seen, supported, and celebrated**.

-> **Joyverse** — Because every mind deserves its own rhythm.
+> **Vidya** — Because every mind deserves its own rhythm.

 ---

 ## 🧾 License
-MIT License © 2025 Joyverse Team
+MIT License © 2025 Vidya Team